bjssacademy/react-tdd/readme.md

 We run that test and watch it fail.
 Ah, the very heartbeat of our misery.

 Anyway, cheer up.
-We can add this code into `Quote.jsx' to make it pass:
+We can add this React code into `Quote.jsx` to make it pass:

 ```jsx
 const Quote = ({ text }) => {